-The “Attack N’ Go” is a continuous half-court all-purpose drill that develops defensive and offensive skills simultaneously.
-Your team should run it as either a warmup to begin practice or as the first drill in a daily defensive progression series.
+The Attack-N-Go Drill is a continuous half-court, all-purpose drill that simultaneously develops defensive and offensive skills.
+Your team should run it as a warmup to begin practice, or as the first drill in a daily defensive progression series.

-This is a very active drill that involves constant movement and will keep player waiting to a minimum.
+This is a very active drill that involves constant movement, and it keeps player waiting to a minimum.

-Stress that the offensive player make the good pass faking high and going low utilizing proper pivot techniques to protect the ball.
+Stress that the offensive player makes a good pass, faking high and going low, utilizing proper pivot techniques to protect the ball.
 The quickest way to turn the ball over is to try and throw over the trap.

-Since this drill is continuous your players must always be hustling and working hard.
+Since this drill is continuous, your players must always hustle and work hard.

 You want your players to get used to the physical contact that a move of this kind invites.
-As a result your players will not shy away during game situations and will concentrate on going up strong.
+As a result, your players don’t shy away during game situations and concentrate on going up strong.

-We have found that after implementing this drill our players have played a lot harder underneath and out of habit look for the return give-and-go pass.
+We have found that after implementing this drill, our players go a lot harder underneath and, out of habit, look for the return give-and-go pass.